Tulakshana/URLRedirectDemo-iOS/README.md

 # URLRedirectDemo-iOS
-This a demonstration on how requests could be monitored/intercepted using a WKWebView
+This a demonstration on how requests in a website could be monitored/intercepted using a WKWebView.